nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <a name="activity_check"></a>

-* GoMedic will check for any partial or full **conflicting activities** and notify you immediately if there are any.
+* GoMedic will check for any partial or fully **conflicting activities** and notify you immediately if there are any.
 Should there be any, the new activity will not be added.
 * GoMedic will also check for any invalid parameters as specified [here](#activity_constraint).
 Should there be any, the new activity will not be added.